 We are proud to announce that today we officially start our capacity-building project ENGAGE! financed by the EEA Grants – Active Citizens Fund in Poland.

-Within the next 27 months we will work tohether with the Association of Polish Communnes Euroregion Baltic from Elbląg and South-Norway European Office from Kristiansand, Norway.
+Within the next 27 months, we will work together with the Association of Polish Communnes Euroregion Baltic from Elbląg and South-Norway European Office from Kristiansand, Norway.
 From Dec 2021 our Norwegian partner’s name/institution has changed to Agder fylkeskommune (Agder County Administration), as they integrated South-Norway European Office activities in their own portfolio.

 Through the active participation of social activists from 11 countries of the region in the BSNGON Network Forum, they have a chance for contact and exchange of experiences, which contributes to stimulating links between active citizens, becomes an opportunity to support the development of civil society in the region.
 In 2016, 50 local organisations took part in co-organised by BISER Baltic Sea NGO Forum in Gdansk, where we met representatives of Assoc. of Polish Communes Euroregion Baltic.
 In 2017-2019 at least 5 local NGOs went to each foreign BS NGO Forum.
 Our aim is to develop this network of cooperation and permanently root it in the consciousness of the representatives from the 3rd sector based in the Pomerania Region as well as Warmia and Mazury.